micahcantor/blog/content/blog/extension-developer-emails.md

 title = "The strange, sketchy emails an extension developer receives" description = "Where does extension malware come from?
-It might start from emails like these." date = 2021-07-09 draft = true
+It might start from emails like these." date = 2021-07-09
 [taxonomies]
 tags = ["chrome-extensions"]
 +++

-If you've followed tech security news in the past year, you may have seen heard about the widespread propogation of malware in browser extensions.
+If you've followed tech security news in the past year, you may have heard about the widespread propagation of malware in browser extensions.
 In December of 2020, it was reported that up to 3 million devices had been affected by malware identified in 28 Chrome and Edge extensions[^1].
-As ArsTechnica reports, this has been a recurring problem over the past few years due to the incredibly power granted to browser extensions and the poor vetting process that allows malware into official extension stores.
+As ArsTechnica reports, this has been a recurring problem over the past few years due to the incredible power granted to browser extensions and the poor vetting process that allows malware into official extension stores.

 So where does all this malware come from?
-Some may come from extensions that are developed malevolently from the beginning, or from legitamate developers whose source is compromised.
-But from my experience, I believe that some must come from extension developers who willingly place suspect tracking code in exchange for payments from illegitate "advertising" companies.
+Some may come from extensions that are developed malevolently from the beginning, or from legitimate developers whose source is compromised.
+But from my experience, I believe that some must come from extension developers who willingly place suspect tracking code in exchange for payments from illegitimate "advertising" companies.

-As the developer of [a small Chrome extension](https://chrome.google.com/webstore/detail/search-bar-for-classroom/dmlfplbdckbemkkhkojekbagnpldghnc?hl=en) that has had up to 20,000 users, I saw a side of this problem that is likely not visible to the majority of those interested in this problem.
+As the developer of [a small Chrome extension](https://chrome.google.com/webstore/detail/search-bar-for-classroom/dmlfplbdckbemkkhkojekbagnpldghnc?hl=en) that has had up to 20,000 users, I saw a side of this problem that is not visible to the majority of those interested in this problem.
 After publishing the extension last year, I received multiple requests to either sell the extension or partner with an advertising firm, which would invariably involve the addition tracking code into the extension's source, with or without the user's consent.

-This is particularly dangerous in the case of browser extensions, since Chrome automatically installs updates to extensions as soon as they pass the automated review, meaning that initially benign extensions can suddenly become [Trojan horses](https://en.wikipedia.org/wiki/Trojan_horse_(computing)).
+This is particularly dangerous in the case of browser extensions since Chrome automatically installs updates to extensions as soon as they pass the automated review, meaning that initially benign extensions can suddenly become [Trojan horses](https://en.wikipedia.org/wiki/Trojan_horse_(computing)).

-Now keep in mind, my extension simply adds a content search bar to the free educational software Google Classroom, so I would never consider monitizing it, not to mention doing so with intrusive ads.
+Now keep in mind, my extension simply adds a content search bar to the free educational software Google Classroom, so I would never consider monetizing it, not to mention doing so with intrusive ads.
 Nonetheless, as a result of being on the Chrome Web Store, I was hit with what I assume are dragnet email requests to developers.
 The first of these emails, which I received from the name "Валерий Земов" in October of 2020, is perhaps the most striking.
 Here is the body in full:

 > Subject: extensions buyer
 >